At Bertram's Hotel: Publication history

 The novel was first serialised in the British weekly magazine Woman's Own in five abridged instalments from 20 November to 18 December 1965, illustrated with specially posed photographic layouts by Abis Sida Stribley.
 In the United States the novel was serialised in Good Housekeeping in two instalments, in March (volume 162, number 3) and April 1966 (volume 162, number 4), with illustrations by Sanford Kossin and a photograph by James Viles.

-The major editions of the book are: